The 20 Best Ocular Toxoplasmosis Doctors in Australia

 Adelaide, SA, AU

-Shervi Lie practices in Adelaide, Australia.
+Shervi Lie practices practicing medicine in Adelaide, Australia.
 Lie is rated as a Distinguished expert by MediFind in the treatment of Ocular Toxoplasmosis.
-Their top areas of expertise are Ocular Toxoplasmosis, Toxoplasmosis, and Malnutrition.
+They are also highly rated in 2 other conditions, according to our data.
+Their clinical expertise encompasses Ocular Toxoplasmosis, Toxoplasmosis, and Malnutrition.

 Advanced in Ocular Toxoplasmosis